Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

 It’s a story about a high school guy struggling with first love, bullying, depression and other usual stuff teenagers go through.
-Things change when he is taken under the wings of two high school seniors, but not in the way he would have liked.
+Things change when he is taken under the wings of two high school seniors, but not in the way he expected.

-Since most of you have already watched the movie, I’d spare you the details ad go straight on to the list of movies like it.
+Since most of you have already watched the movie, I’d spare you the details and go straight on to the list of movies like it.
 Let’s take a look -

 It’s about time I profess my love for David O'Russell.
 He knows how to make movies that tug at your heart.
 David tells a brilliant, heart-warming and funny story in his own style, binding you to your seat until credits begin to roll.
 It’s a movie one would enjoy from beginning to end.

 Based on the novel authored by Matthew Quick, the movie revolves around Pat Solitano, a former teacher who has nothing left in his life.
 He has lost his job, his wife and his house.
 Living with his mother, he is determined to get back on his foot once again and reunite with his ex-wife.
 That is until he meets Tiffany, a peculiar girl, who offers her help in his reunion with his wife in exchange of a favor.
 Things get more complicated and challenging when they start getting closer to each other.

 Why should you watch this movie?
 Because it’s good and easy to connect to, making you simile from the beginning to the end.
 And, of course, Jennifer Lawrence!
 She is quirky, funny and totally crush-worthy in the role of Tiffany.

 Three friends on the verge of adolescence decide they have had enough of others telling them how to live their life.
 When they escape to woods, far away from their homes, they decide to build as house and spend rest of the summer there.
 And of course, things don’t go according to plan.